The Hanna Neumann Conjecture for graphs of free groups with cyclic edge groups: Introduction

 \begin{rem} There are conjectures that relate the classes of groups of Theorems \ref{thm:A} and \ref{thm:B}.
 Wise asked whether graphs of free groups with cyclic edge groups are virtually limit groups if and only if they do not contain $F_2 \times \Z$ (see \cite[Problem 1.5]{Wis18}).
 If this was true, then \cref{thm:D}, together with the $L^2$-Hall property for limit groups (as proved in \cite{BrownKar2023quantifying} or \cref{thm:B}) would imply \cref{thm:A}.
 This is the case for the hyperbolic one-relator group $G=\lan a, b, c \mid a^2 b^2 c^3 \ran$, which is a non-limit group that falls under the assumptions of \cref{thm:A}, while it is also virtually limit by \cite{Wis18}. \end{rem}

-It is desirable to have a class of groups satisfying the GHNC containing both the graphs of free groups under consideration and limit groups, as this would provide a unifying framework for our results.
+It is desirable to have a class of groups satisfying the SHNC containing both the graphs of free groups under consideration and limit groups, as this would provide a unifying framework for our results.
 We conclude the introduction by proposing such a class.
 Let $\mathcal C_0$ be the class of groups containing only the trivial group.
 Inductively, we define $\mathcal C_{n+1}$ to be the class of groups $G$ such that either $G$ is virtually in $\mathcal C_n$ or $G$ has the form $H *_A$ (resp. $H *_A K$), where $H$ (resp. $H$ and $K$) belong to $\mathcal C_n$ and $A$ is a finitely generated free abelian group.
-We say that $G$ admits a \textit{finite abelian hierarchy} if it lies in $\mathcal A_n$ for some $n$.
+We say that $G$ admits a \textit{finite abelian hierarchy} if it lies in $\mathcal C_n$ for some $n$.

 \begin{conj} Let $G$ be a group that admits a finite abelian hierarchy.
 Suppose that $G$ is torsion-free and hyperbolic relative to virtually abelian subgroups.
-Then $G$ is $L^2$-Hall and satisfies the Geometric Hanna Neumann Conjecture. \end{conj}
+Then $G$ is $L^2$-Hall and satisfies the Strengthened Hanna Neumann Conjecture. \end{conj}